 If you’re not sure, there’s a trick you can use:

-Get some soapy water and wipe it over any parts of the heater you’re suspicious of, then turn it on.
-If there’s a leak, the soapy water should start to bubble at the place the gas is escaping.
+Get some soapy water or diluted dish detergent and wipe it over any parts of the heater you’re suspicious of, then turn it on.
+If there’s a leak, the soap should start to bubble at the place the gas is escaping.

 Once you know where the leak is, you can patch it, replace it, or get a technician to repair it.

 Propane itself is perfectly safe when you store and use it correctly.
-Here’s how to handle propane the right way.
+This is why I’ve created the following list of 5 tips to ensure that you’re using yours the right way.

 - Keep propane far away from any embers, sparks, or open flame.
 Propane is extremely flammable!
-It’s just smart to keep any ignition source far, far away from your propane cannisters.
+It’s just smart to keep any ignition source far, far away from your propane canisters.

 - If you smell gas, close the valve and call a professional.
-If you think your propane cannister is leaking, tighten the valve as much as you can.
-Then get everyone away from the cannister and call a professional to check it out.
+If you think your propane canister is leaking, tighten the valve as much as you can.
+Then get everyone away from the canister and call a professional to check it out.
 They will be able to safely perform any fixes that need to happen.

-- Store propane cannisters upright.
+- Store propane canisters upright.
 A sideways propane tank put the valve at risk of damage.
 That can lead to leaks, fires, or potentially an explosion.

-- Only fill cannisters to 80% of capacity.
+- Only fill canisters to 80% of capacity.
 Propane expands and contracts depending on temperature.
 By leaving 20% of your tank’s capacity available, you give it room to handle big temperature swings easily.

-Propane heaters are incredibly useful.
-As long as you take care of them, they’ll take care of you.
+As long as you take care of your propane heater, it will take care of you.